Information to assist course providers in submitting proposals in 2020

 SkillsDirect provides for a single, coordinating ‘Administrator’ per college who has the facility to register an unlimited number of others on the system as ‘Users’.

-Can I get access to course proposals my college submitted to Springboard in previous years?
+For Springboard+, can I get access to course proposals my college submitted in previous years?

 Where can I see information on Springboard+ course costs in previous year(s)?

 Information on average costs is available in the evaluation of Springboard+.
 All evaluations published to date are available at www.springboardcourses.ie/reports.
 The average costs per 10 ECTS for courses funded in previous years of Springboard+ can be found on the table below.